lsst-sqre/sqr-016/index.rst

 https://ci.lsst.codes/blue/organizations/jenkins/release%2Frun-rebuild/activity

-The resulting manifest ID needs to be retrieve to use as input for subsequent jobs.
+The resulting manifest ID needs to be retrieved to use as input for subsequent jobs.

 .. code-block::